frippz/frippz.se/_posts/2020-11-19-touch-id-with-sudo.md

   - apple
 ---

-When the first MacBook Pro with a Touch ID sensor was released, I was thouroughly excited.
+When the first MacBook Pro with a Touch ID sensor was released, I was thoroughly excited.
 Rightly so.
 Apps like 1Password was quick to implement support for it.
 There was one thing that was missing though; authentication with `sudo`.

 {% include image.html url="https://imgs.xkcd.com/comics/sandwich.png" link="https://xkcd.com/149/" caption="There’s an XKCD for every situation" %}